 www.weatherhead.case.edu

-This Gehry design serves as the primary facility for Case Western University’s Weatherhead School of Management.
-Named after its principal donor, it clearly stands out in Cleveland’s University Circle.
-An architectural city landmark, its design is a reflection of the school’s innovative approach to business management.
-In fact, the Peter B. Lewis Building has helped improve the national ranking of the management school.
+This Gehry design is the primary facility for Case Western University’s Weatherhead School of Management.
+Named after its principal donor, it stands out in Cleveland’s University Circle.
+An architectural city landmark, its design reflects the school’s innovative approach to business management.
+The Peter B. Lewis Building has helped improve the management school’s national ranking.

 Walt Disney Concert Hall